Who is responsible for the fence between you and your neighbor?

 Which side of the fence is mine?

-What would you say in the following scenario?
-“Part of my fence fell down in a storm and I’m not sure whose responsibility it is to fix it.
-I’ve heard that if the framed side of the fence is facing you, it’s your fence, but I’d like to have a little more info before discussing with my neighbor.”
+I’ve heard that if the framed side of the fence is facing you, it’s your fence, but I’d like to have a little more info before discussing it with my neighbor.”
 Similarly, you may want to find out who’s responsible for painting and maintaining the fence between you and your neighbor’s properties.

 The problem becomes even more complicated when fences don’t follow the legal property line.
 This is because the ownership of the fence depends not on who pays for it, or which way the “good side” is facing, but on where it stands.

-If you think about it, it’s easy to see how homeowners who didn’t put up the fence themselves, but moved into a fenced property could be confused about fence ownership.
+If you think about it, it’s easy to see how homeowners who didn’t put up the fence themselves but moved into a fenced property could be confused about fence ownership.

-If four houses in a row have fenced in back yards that share a single back fence wall, between each property there will be five flank fences.
+If four houses in a row have fenced-in backyards that share a single back fence wall, between each property there will be five flank fences.
 One of these four houses, therefore, must be responsible for both its flank boundaries.

 Are all of the houses are responsible for the boundary on their left and one of them is also responsible for the fence on its right?
 Or are they all responsible for the fence on their right while one of them is also responsible for the fence on the left?
-We don’t know for sure which house is responsible for the boundaries on both sides, nor is it clear who owns the back wall fence.
+We don’t know for sure which house is responsible for the boundaries on both sides nor is it clear who owns the back wall fence.
 Would that be the responsibility of these property owners or the people who live in the houses in the parallel street behind?

 When a shared fence needs upkeep or even replacement, good neighbors can get into conflicts that may be difficult for them to resolve.
 It’s best to have a talk with your neighbor to calmly discuss these issues.
 It helps to know who owns a fence between houses beforehand so you can both have all the information you need to discuss it properly.